maksar/opinio-bootstrap/README.md

 for the avatar image (media object).

+If your user image thumbnail method requires a different call, be sure to generate out the views using

+    rails g opinio:views

+And edit the comments view file to change this line to match your method.
+That should be all that is required.

 To do: make dynamic the method by which User's image is called; provide a default stock placeholder image for those not utilizing an image mounting system for their User object (e.g. Carrierwave/Paperclip).

 Make sure Bootstrap is in your Rails *Gemfile*: